MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/using-rewrite-maps-in-url-rewrite-module.md

 ---
-title: "Using Rewrite Maps in URL Rewrite Module | Microsoft Docs"
+title: "Using Rewrite Maps in URL Rewrite Module"
 author: ruslany
-description: "This walkthrough will introduce you to the concept of rewrite maps in URL rewrite module and will guide you how to create rewrite rules that use rewrite maps..." ms.author: iiscontent
+description: "This walkthrough will introduce you to the concept of rewrite maps in URL rewrite module and will guide you how to create rewrite rules that use rewrite maps..." ms.date: 05/30/2008 ms.assetid: 4ce312b5-62c0-4a8a-ae52-68ce81a40141 msc.legacyurl: /learn/extensions/url-rewrite-module/using-rewrite-maps-in-url-rewrite-module msc.type: authoredcontent
-manager: soshir
-ms.date: 05/30/2008
-ms.topic: article
-ms.assetid: 4ce312b5-62c0-4a8a-ae52-68ce81a40141
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/url-rewrite-module/using-rewrite-maps-in-url-rewrite-module
-msc.type: authoredcontent
 ---